PoisotLab/ms_network_prediction/manuscript.md

 saprotrophy [@Smith2017GroEvi], obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl;
 @Luong2019FacPar]).
 In addition to this variance in predictability, networks from different systems are structured by different mechanisms.
-Interaction networks are embodied in numerous forms: host and parasites, plants and pollinators, predators and prey, disease and host, and so on, and network types may require different approaches and methods for prediction.

 Still, like all of Earth's systems, species interaction networks have entered their "long now" [@Carpenter2002EcoFut], where anthropogenic change will have